thereisnomoredeath/movieX/README.md

 ```bash
 yarn
 ```
-4. Next need to start the server:
+4. Next need to change directory and install all the dependencies and packages for NodeJS server:

 ```bash
 cd ../../server/src